open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 Creating the Visualizer
 ########################

 Now that out processor and editors are setup, we can move on to creating the Visualizer by defining the :code:`RateViewerCanvas` class.
 The Visualizer is going to use the GUI's built-in `InteractivePlot <https://open-ephys.github.io/gui-docs/Developer-Guide/Open-Ephys-Plugin-API/Visualizer-Plugins.html#interactive-plots>`__ class that provides all the functionalities for drawing 2D charts.
 The X-axis is going to be the spike offset time in milliseconds, and the Y-axis is going to be the spike rate in Hz.
-To create the plot, we will create a :code:`juce::Viewport`  which is used to contain a larger child component, and allows the child to be automatically scrolled around, and add the InteractivePlot object as a child of the viewport.
-Lets do that as follows:
+Lets create the plot as follows:

 .. code-block:: c++